Yue-Zhengyuan/MeanFieldSolver/docs/bz.md

 \end{equation}
 $$

-As the number of unit cells $N \to \infty$, the momenta in the 1st Brillouin zone become continous.
+As the number of unit cells $N \to \infty$, the momenta in the 1st Brillouin zone become continuous.
 The summation over them becomes an integration:

 $$
 \begin{equation}